landOfTigers/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem

+My final model results were:
+* training set accuracy of 0.990
+* validation set accuracy of 0.950
+* test set accuracy of 0.939

 The first architecture I chose was the original LeNet function from the character recognition lesson.
 I saw this well-tested, strong model as a good starting point.
 With this, I could achieve an accuracy of around 80% in the first shot.
 As this model was overfitting the training set, I took some measures which I already discussed earlier in this report (grayscale images as input, adding a dropout layer after each layer of the network, augmenting the input data).
 Furthermore I experimented with different batch epoch and keep-probability values and stuck to the ones that gave me the best results.

 ### Test a Model on New Images